WW1 K.u.K Kriegsmarine Navy Cap Tallies - New & Aged

 S.M.S.
 Kaiser Franz Joseph I.: defended the Austro-Hungarian interests in China following the Boxer Rebellion and participated in shelling Franco-Montenegrin artillery batteries located on the slopes of Mount Lovćen in Montenegro.

 K. u.
 K. Seeminenkommando.
 I.: See Mining Command based in Montenegro.
-Operated mine laying operations in
+Operated mine laying operations.

 S.M.S.
 Erzherzog Franz Ferdinand: Participated in an international naval protest of the Balkan Wars in 1913.
 She was also one of the first ships to deploy seaplanes for military use, including mobilization to assist the escape of the German ships SMS Goeben and SMS Breslau and the bombardment of Ancona in 1915.